goonism/hyperproxy/documentation/CONTRIBUTING.md

 ### Debugging code

 A common approach to debugging JavaScript code is to walk through the code using the [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) debugger.

+### Submitting a PR

+Make sure to run `eslint` on your code before submitting a pull request, please!